 - Ms Donoghue would have to prove negligence against the manufacturer David Stevenson to obtain any compensation.

 Believing the existing law to be an unjust state of affairs, lawyer Leechman, who must have had a heightened regard for social justice, decided to test the position in the House of Lords.

-Leechman took Donahue’s case to the House of Lords less than four weeks after he had failed in his attempt to, in his eye right the law, with the two cases against Barr & Co.
-Ltd. He himself did the case pro-bono and located barristers who also agreed to prosecute the appeal at no cost to Donahue.
+Leechman took Donoghue’s case to the House of Lords less than four weeks after he had failed in his attempt to, in his eye right the law, with the two cases against Barr & Co.
+Ltd. He himself did the case pro-bono and located barristers who also agreed to prosecute the appeal at no cost to Donoghue.